March for Life (Washington, D.C.): 2020–present

+On January 24, 2020, Trump became the first incumbent president to attend and speak at the March for Life, marking the annual rally as an important part of contemporary conservatism in the United States.
+He told the story of how he changed his mind about the issue of abortion and the actions he had taken as president to advance the goals of the anti-abortion movement.

-In 2022, two current Republican and one former Democratic House members spoke: Chris Smith, Julia Letlow, and Dan Lipinski.
+In 2022, two current Republican House members and one former Democratic House member spoke: Chris Smith, Julia Letlow, and Dan Lipinski.

 House Majority Leader Steve Scalise and Representative Chris Smith, co-chair of the Congressional Pro-Life Caucus, addressed the crowd at the 2023 March, as did Mississippi Attorney General Lynn Fitch.

-In 2024, Speaker of the House Mike Johnson, who was born from an unplanned pregnancy, spoke to the crowd.
+In 2024, Speaker of the House Mike Johnson shared with the crowd that he was born of an unplanned pregnancy to teenage parents in 1972, a year before the Roe v.
+Wade decision.

-In 2025, newly inaugurated Vice President JD Vance made a speech at the event, saying, "I want more babies in the United States of America."
+In 2025, newly inaugurated Vice President JD Vance made a speech at the event, declaring, "I want more babies in the United States of America."